cynber/cs444-FacilityFinder/docs/blog/posts/project-update-3.md

 2. **Do users prefer a visual or text-based interface?**
     - This is the second most important goal for our experiment.
 We want to ensure that the app is accessible and useful for a diverse set of users.
 As such, we want to investigate the best way to convey the information.
     - This is easy to test since it is already partially implemented in our low-fidelity prototype.
-For our evaluation, we will ask participants to complete tasks using both the visual and text-based interfaces, and then ask them which one they preferred.
+For our evaluation, we will ask participants to complete tasks using both the visual and text-based interfaces, and then ask them which one they prefer.

 <br>